firepress-org/resilio-in-docker/README.md

 devmtl/resilio:2.6.3_2019-09-01_16H28s32_399d1a6
 ```

-These tags are also available to quickly test stuff:
+These tags are also available to test stuff quickly:

 ```
 devmtl/resilio:2.6.3